 FRESH IS BEST

-Wild Hop Brewing Co is the newest addition to the beer scene after they kicked things off in late 2019 on their huge Yallingup property.
+Wild Hop Brewing Co is one of the newest additions to the beer scene after they kicked things off in late 2019 on their huge Yallingup property.
 They’ve quickly established themselves as serious contenders in the WA brewing scene and their contemporary brewpub hasn’t shown any signs of slowing since.

 Being the talk of the town, Wild Hop have been under the pump from thirsty punters, both locally and from afar, who want to try their range of witty and humorously named beers that to date has included just about every style of beer known to man.
 Their West Coast IPAs, dry Irish stouts and fruited kettle sours are only available at the venue on tap, for in-house consumption or growler takeaway, and they often move quick.
 Not to worry though, as with every blown keg comes something just as exciting as the last and with such a heavy rotation, freshness is guaranteed.